kursion/archlinux/README.md

         LANG=en_US.UTF-8

-Optionnal: if you set the keyboard layout, make the changes persistent in `/etc/vconsole.conf`:
+6. If you set the keyboard layout, make the changes persistent in `/etc/vconsole.conf`:

         $ vi /etc/vconsole.conf
         KEYMAP=ch_FR-latin1

+7. Finally, set the admin password: `$ passwd`

+Restart and enjoy installing your tools :)